Esi-Mena/Instagram/Documents/Milestone-4/Code/report.md

 # Milestone 4 - Maxwell Seybert
 ## What did I do
-This week I worked on addin all of the core features.
+This week I worked on adding all of the core features.
 The following features are all functional in our app.
 - User Creation
 - User Profile
 - User Profile editing